-Aerospike 2 was purpose built for speed at scale, to push the limits of modern computer hardware, parallel processing and distributed systems.
+Aerospike was purpose built for speed at scale and be extensible to push the limits of modern computer hardware, parallel processing and distributed systems.
 It scales both up and out: Aerospike is written in C, for faster processing (compared to databases written in Java or Erlang) and processing is parallelized across threads, cores and direct attached flash memory or solid-state drives (SSDs).
 Identical Aerospike servers scale out to form a shared-nothing cluster which transparently partitions data and parallelizes processing across nodes.
 Nodes in the cluster are identical, you can start with 2 and just add more hardware – the cluster scales linearly.

 Applications use the Aerospike Smart Client™ to access the database.
 This client library tracks the state of the cluster and the location of data.
 It takes care of managing connections to the cluster and handling database transactions.
 When a read or write request is made, it automatically ensures that data can be stored/retrieved in a single hop from the correct node in the cluster.
 Responses from the database are predictably fast.
 Data is not pre-loaded or cached.